open-telemetry/opentelemetry-java/CONTRIBUTING.md

 Continuous integration builds the project, runs the tests, and runs multiple types of static analysis.

+1. Note: Currently, to run the full suite of tests, you'll need to be running a docker daemon.

-1. From the root project directory, initialize repository dependencies
+2. From the root project directory, initialize repository dependencies

    `make init-git-submodules`

-2. Run the following commands to build, run tests and most static analysis, and check formatting:
+3. Run the following commands to build, run tests and most static analysis, and check formatting:

     ##### OS X or Linux